satoru-hara/03_NSW/10_human-natural-structure-operating-system/README.md

 ---

 ## **Why HumanOS?**
-Existing models of human behavior are fragmented, metaphor‑driven, or domain‑dependent.
+Most models of human behavior are fragmented, metaphor‑driven, or domain‑dependent.
-HumanOS solves this by providing a framework that is:
+HumanOS resolves this by providing a framework that is:

 - **Universal**
 - **Minimal**